gorbypark/devshopbox/README.md

 - Run `docker-compose up -d` in the root folder of the project
 - You should now have three subdomains, all protected with SSL certificates pointing to the three apps (gitea, drone, code-server).
 - Visit the gitea subdomain to configure it.
 Please use the SQLite database as this project doesn't provision a PostgreSQL or MySQL database for you.
-In the Gitea setup wizard, change the base url to `https://<subdomainfromenvfile>.mydomain.com`
+In the Gitea setup wizard, change the base url to `https://<subdomainfromenvfile>.mydomain.com`.

+## Updating Underlying Container Images

+If you have the version tag as `:latest` all that is required is running `docker-compose pull && docker-compose up -d` to pull the latest container images and restart.
+Alternatively, if you have named version tags, just update the .env file to whatever version you'd like and run `docker-compose up -d`.

 ## Security Warning